universal-ctags/ctags/docs/optlib.rst

 A parser written with multi-table regex, on the other hand, can capture only ``a`` and ``b`` safely.
 But it is more complicated to understand.

-Here is a 1st version of :file:`X.ctags`:
+Here is the 1st version of :file:`X.ctags`:

 .. code-block:: ctags